Skip to main content Jump to sidebar

 and female figures in relief, covering the surface on cups and

-saucers, vases, plaques, boxes, jugs, etc. Most of the fig
+saucers, vases, plaques, boxes, jugs, etc. Most of the figures

 with flesh color, and are surrounded by flowers or wreaths,